CRLannister/PlaylistPulse/README.md

   - Web App Interface:
       A React app (written in TypeScript) is used to display song recommendations and interact with the API.

-## How to Run the Project Locally:
+## How to Run the Project Locally (Make sure you have Python 3.12):
 1. Clone the Repository:
     ```
     git clone https://github.com/CRLannister/PlaylistPulse.git